Fiscal Management

 Legal Reference (Code of Iowa): § 279.8

-Approval of requests shall depend on factors including, but not limited to:
+Approval of requests will depend on factors including but not limited to:

-If approved, the requestor shall be responsible for preparing all materials and information related to the online fundraising campaign and keeping district administration apprised of the status of the campaign.
+If approved, the requestor is responsible for preparing all materials and information related to the online fundraising campaign and keeping district administration apprised of the status of the campaign.

 The requestor is responsible for compliance with all state and federal laws and other relevant district policies and procedures.
-All items and money generated are subject to the same controls and regulations as other district property and shall be deposited or inventoried accordingly.
-No money raised or items purchased shall be distributed to individual employees.
+All items and money generated are subject to the same controls and regulations as other district property and are deposited or inventoried accordingly.
+No monies raised or items purchased will be distributed to individual employees.

 Adopted: 6/16